Datapoint: Boom period: 1973-1980

 Other Datapoint inventions were ARCnet, invented in 1977, originally called ARC (Attached Resource Computer), which was an early token-passing local area network (LAN) protocol, and the PL/B high-level programming language, which was originally called Databus (from Datapoint business language) and ran under the Datashare multi-user interpreter.
 Later developments included a Mapped Intelligent Disc System (MIDS) which networked 2200 series terminals to a single mass storage disc operating system and enhanced Distributed Data Processing.
 Proprietary operating systems included DOS and RMS (Resource Management System).
 RMS was introduced alongside the 8800 processor in 1980, supporting controlled access to networked resources and the scaling of applications across processors.
 Datapoint later moved its hardware to be based on Intel 386 CPUs.

 ARCnet was briefly superseded by ARCnetplus, which provided throughput of 20 Mbit/s and include options such as LiteLink which used infra-red technology to link systems in adjacent buildings.
 This was launched around the time 100 Mbit/s Ethernet arrived so never really took much market share, even though ARCnet used simple, slender co-axial cable, not Ethernet's thick yellow cable, and despite having a slower transmission-speed had superior throughput, and was much simpler to configure and operate (servers could be connected and disconnected without taking the network down or reconfiguring).

 Datapoint also developed and patented one of the earliest picture-in-picture implementations of videoconferencing called MINX (Multimedia Information Network eXchange).
 It was also part of the first video visitation and arraignment systems.
-It has been suggested they made more money from lawsuits over patent infringements than through sales of the product.
+It has been suggested it made more money from lawsuits over patent infringements than through sales of the product.
 MINX could be used with conventional IBM-compatible PCs or with Datapoint's own VISTA-PC.
 The VISTA-PC was offered in a range of models with accompanying peripherals, employing the Intel 80186 processor and running MS-DOS.
 Emulating the Datapoint 8220 workstation and operating in a Resource Management System (RMS) environment, the VISTA-PC could run Datapoint's PRO-VISTA office automation suite, integrating it with MINX.

 Datapoint sought to expand in the Unix market, originally partnering with Charles River Data Systems in 1984.
 A renewed effort was initiated in 1988 through a three-year agreement with Norsk Computer Industri (NCI), a small Norwegian-based company, to supply multiprocessor systems based on the Motorola 68020 and 68030 CPUs.
 NCI's products were introduced as the SX100, 200 and 300, acting as Unix servers on ARCnet local area networks.
 Datapoint also demonstrated its DX200 video server at a Uniforum event in early 1988.
 However, this agreement was reportedly terminated in June 1989 after Olivetti, a competitor, acquired control of Scanvest Ring, a significant shareholder in NCI.
 Datapoint replaced the NCI models with a new range of DX models based on the 68030 CPU and VMEbus.